 But it was actresses, newcomer Mozhan Marno (an Los Angeles native of Iranian descent) who played Soraya and Iranian born Shohreh Aghdashloo who played Zahra who truly shone.
 Their onscreen chemistry was superb, capturing the all the drama and hopelessness of Soraya's situation.

-The Stoning of Soraya M made its debut at the Toronto Film Festival in 2008 and of course is now available on DVD.
+The Stoning of Soraya M made its debut at the Toronto Film Festival in 2008 and is now available on DVD.
 Expect a high level of discomfort viewing this movie.
-The stoning scene is horrific and unbearable, as such a barbaric practice should be.
+The stoning scene is horrific and unbearable, as one would expect such a barbaric practice to be.
 Watching a group of human beings torture a woman to death in the name of honour is not easy.
-As Carl Cannon states:
+As Carl Cannon who wrote a review at Politics Daily writes: I do not know, as I told one of this movie's financial backers, whether Americans will sit through a film this sad and grisly.
+I only know that they should.
+It has been said many times since 9/11 that we are in a war of ideas -- and a shooting war as well -- with men who are confident that one day all the world will be governed by this kind of law.
+It would not be a world worth inhabiting.
+I am haunted by Soraya and her sisters.

 The film's greatest strength besides an outstanding script, was its gifted cast.
 James Caviezel (Passion of Christ) was exceptional as journalist Freidoune Sahebjam.
 Nowrasteh has said that two well known actors were recruited to play the part but each dropped out because their wives were concerned they would be in danger if they made the movie.
 Caviezel was an obvious choice not only because the film's producer, Stephen McEveety had worked with Caviezel on Passion of Christ, but also because this wonderful actor has a gift for languages.
 And Nowrasteh and McEveety needed someone who could learn Farsi.